Jukka Sauso

 Jukka Sauso (born 20 June 1982) is a Finnish former footballer.

 Sauso is a big and strong central defender, but is often used as a last minute solution up front because of his notorious heading skills.
 When Sauso was playing for Örgryte IS in the Swedish Allsvenskan in 2006, he also started some matches as a striker.

 Sauso played for Vaasan Palloseura and FC Hämeenlinna in Veikkausliiga before moving to Sweden and Örgryte for the 2005 season.
 He was a big hit in his first season in Allsvenskan and was near to move to Wisła Kraków.
 After playing two seasons in Allsvenskan and a third in Superettan for Örgryte, he moved back to Finland for the 2008 season.

-Sauso was promoted to the senior squad of the Finnish national team in 2005.
+Sauso was promoted to the Finland national team in 2005.
 He was also a part of the Finland squad at the 2001 FIFA World Youth Championship.